OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 # ==GAMEPLAY==

+There are two types of gameplay, combat, and non-combat, and although actions are universal, each gameplay employs a set of unique activities.

+***Combat Gameplay.*** Takes place under initiative.
+Most actions are combat related, though non-combat actions can occur.

+***Non-Combat Gameplay.*** Takes place out of initiative.
+Most actions are non-combat, except for surprise actions.

 ## Actions

 Typically, most character actions do not require dice rolls; these are considered mundane actions.
 However, anytime a character is challenged, attempts something new, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.